OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/install-host/win/install-win-host.md

 run virtual machines that use a different operating system.

 The following documentation is for VirtualBox 6.0.4, but other versions will be similar.
+It is generally wise to install the most recent version.
+The installer will update the software if already installed.

 Download the VirtualBox installer from the [VirtualBox Downloads](https://www.virtualbox.org/wiki/Downloads) page.
 Choose the "Windows hosts" installer, which will result in a local file named `VirtualBox-6.0.4-128413-Win.exe` or similar.